fuzetsu/zaftig/README.md

 ### `` z.anim`<styleString>` ``

-Generates keyframe animation for given `stringString`.
-It returns the name of the animation.
+Generates an `@keyframes` for the given `styleString`.
+It returns the generated name.

-Example:

 ```js
 const grow = z.anim`